-When things are most chaotic, getting sidetracked is so easy for me.
+I don’t know about you, but when things are most chaotic in my life, getting sidetracked is sooooo easy for me to do.
 If I don’t stay focused, before I know it, I have ALL the cupboards emptied out on the floor to “organize” instead of just finishing what I started doing… wiping the counter off.
 Getting off track isn’t something I do on purpose… but it happens every time I don’t have a clear and “purpose-full” schedule.

-The decision to turn your house into a home is step in the right direction, but you already know your best intentions won’t get it accomplished.
+While the decision to Turn Your House Into a Home is step in the right direction, you already know your best intentions won’t get it accomplished.
 You’ve gotta have a realistic plan to actually make it happen or you’ll wind up getting frustrated and quit before you see results… and that requires a target.

 Whenever you want to achieve something, keep your eyes open, concentrate and make sure you know exactly what it is you want.
 No one can hit their target with their eyes closed. ~Paulo Coelho